-Here are five ways you can save money when making a purchase.
+Here are five ways you can save money when making everyday purchases:

 Buy Used, Refurbished, or Older Models